 Somewhere along the way I was tempted, as many of my gender are, to figure out a way to make him better, to turn him into a New and Improved Joe.
 Pretend that his struggles will go away just because I love him.
 But it wasn’t that easy.

 There were certain things that would always be extremely difficult for him.
-To take a very small example, riding in elevators triggers deep anxiety for him.
+To take a very small example, riding in elevators triggers anxiety in him.
 He avoids them whenever possible.
 Early on I would think, okay that’s irrational, so here let me show you why you should love elevators!
 Come on in babe!
 They’re fun!!!

 That’s not helpful.